Jira Data Center Front-end API

-Jira DC allows you to interact with its JavaScript API and resources to facilitate building plug-ins.
-It also consists of guarantees we make to stabilize front-end components.
+Jira Data Center allows you to interact with its JavaScript API and resources to facilitate building apps.
+It also includes guarantees we make to ensure the stability of front-end components and their development.

 Accessing the APIs